 The campus transportation system serves to make campus travel easy, convenient, and safe, with a primary aim to provide timely transportation that will decrease reliance and use of personal vehicles and support UB’s commitment to climate neutrality.

 The following campus transportation services, which are free of charge to students, are supported by the transportation fee paid by each student.
-Many commuter students will park once in the morning and then use University transportation throughout the day.

 Provides safe, timely and convenient transportation (bus and shuttle) services within and between UB’s campuses.